Create REST endpoint plugin

 |

-with the website
+For the website

-workspace in the ./restEndpoints/delivery
+All endpoints are created in the ./restEndpoints/delivery

 folder.

-It also checks the light module folder for component templates and creates reference resolvers for the properties it finds.
+It also checks the light module folder for content types and apps (and component templates for the website

 The plugin will prompt you to: